Sports fans – we're up against some ugly opposition. We're talking about plastic pollution seeping into the big-game experience.

 They think it's all over...

-Before you go, score some points for the environment by signing our petition to save our oceans from plastic pollution.
+Before you go, score some points for the planet.
+Please add your name to our handraiser to boot single-use plastic out of football.